kamini-pal/Employee-Management-System/README.md

 3. Employees **update task status**, and the changes reflect in real-time.
 4. Admin can **track progress** of all assigned tasks.

-## 📷 Screenshots (Optional)
-_Add screenshots of the Admin and Employee dashboards for better understanding._

 ## 📢 Future Enhancements
 - **User Authentication** (Login system for admin and employees).
 - **Task Notifications** (Real-time alerts for new tasks).